Stratoscale/skipper/README.md

-  --build-container-image       Image to use as build container --build-container-tag         Tag of the build container --build-container-net         Network to connect the build container (default: net=host) --help                        Show this message and exit.
+  --build-container-image       Image to use as build container --build-container-tag         Tag of the build container --build-container-net         Network to connect the build container (default: net=host) --env-file                    Environment variables file to pass to the container --help                        Show this message and exit.
 ```